Category: Daily Dispatch

 https://kwax.uoregon.edu/

-I invite you to join me for a Schickele mix on “Sweetness and Light,” music calculated to charm and to cheer, this Saturday morning at 11:00 EST/8:00 PST, exclusively on KWAX, the radio station of the University of Oregon!
+Good music is not a black and white issue.
+I hope you’ll join me for another “Sweetness and Light,” music calculated to charm and to cheer.
+It’s part two of “Black and Light,” this Saturday morning at 11:00 EST/8:00 PST, exclusively on KWAX, the radio station of the University of Oregon!

-Stream it, wherever you are, at the link.
+Listen to it, wherever you are, at the link:

 https://kwax.uoregon.edu/

-Help yourself to a joint of mutton, and hang on to your heads!
-It’s time for the Tudors, on “Picture Perfect,” music for the movies, now in syndication on KWAX, the radio station of the University of Oregon!
+Certainly all that glitters is not gold, this week.
+We peel back the veneer of prosperity with “Novels of the Gilded Age,” on “Picture Perfect,” music for the movies, now in syndication on KWAX, the radio station of the University of Oregon!

 Remember, KWAX is on the West Coast, so there’s a three-hour difference for those of you listening in the East.
 Here are the respective air-times for all three of my recorded shows (with East Coast conversions in parentheses):